dash1291/commonplace/README.md

 At this point, simply run `commonplace install`.
 Running this command will create a `src/` directory in your project containing the minimum files needed to run your code.
 Other directories will also be created for L10n and other functions.

+The `--gitignore` option is available for `commonplace install`.
+It will copy a `.gitignore` into your project.
+If one already exists, it will print a command to allow you to manually overwrite your current `.gitignore` file.

 ## Updating Commonplace